 Education records are any records that are directly related to the student and maintained by an educational institute or an agent of the Institution.
-Such records include information recorded in any way, such as typewritten, bandwritten, computer generated video, audio handwritten, computer-generated, video, audio, film, microfilm, microfiche or e-mail.
+Such records include information recorded in any way, such as typewritten, handwritten, computer-generated, video, audio, film, microfilm, microfiche or e-mail.